vladahvala/Komora/README.md

 📝 Save and view preservation recipes, including ingredients and preparation methods

-📷 Attach photos to each jar or recipe for easy identification
+📷 Attach photos to jars and recipes for easy identification

-📊 Provide a clear overview of preserved food stock at home
+📊 Provide a clear overview of stored preserved goods

-🗃️ Sort recipes and jars by category (e.g., jams, compotes, fermented, etc.)
+🗃️ Sort recipes and jars by category (e.g., jams, compotes, fermented foods, etc.)

 🧮 Track the number of empty jars available for future use

-⏳ Monitor how long each set of preserved items has been stored and notify when it's time to consume it
+⏳ Monitor storage time and notify users when items are close to expiration